Hello and Welcome!

 I knew that she was coming out with these palettes as I follow her on YouTube (and Twitter, and Instagram) and she posted a video revealing the palettes and the reasons behind her colour choices for both the eyeshadow, and highlighter, palettes.
 If you’re interested in finding out more information behind the palettes then you can watch her video here.
 Just like with the eyeshadow palette, I was so excited to see that this palette was so affordable (at just £8.00) as, from my experience, I find that YouTubers’ products tend to be more on the expensive side.

-*This post contains affiliate links, which means that I will earn a small commission if you purchase through the link*
+*All links in this post are affiliate links, which means I will earn a small commission if you click through and/or purchase through the links – this is no extra charge to you*

 So, the pictures above are different first of all (if you go past them quickly then it is easy to miss that they’re different (when I was going through my photos to get rid of the bad ones it took me a while to work out that I had different pictures).